 - grasses, dried moss, (mine use dried millet stalks)

 - strands of cocunut fiber (not in balls)

 As with all animals, the best way to keep finches healthy is prevention.
 Keep their cages and food/water dishes clean, and you’ll likely not have a problem.
-When you aquire new birds, quarrantine them in a seperate cage for at least a few weeks to avoid any new diseases into your flock.
+When you acquire new birds, quarantine them in a separate cage for at least a few weeks to avoid any new diseases into your flock.
 Do not overcrowd your birds either, cuz weaker ones will not be able to compete successfully for food and water.
 Do not expose finches to drafts or cold temperatures in general, which could lead to colds or worse.

 Sick birds are obvious: they are listless, avoid others, have puffed up feathers (besides when preening), have irregular breathing, and “sleepy” eyes.
 Very ill finches kind of slump over, instead of sitting upright, and droop their tails; some even slouch on the bottom of the cage.

-When you notice that a bird is acting strangely as above, remove him/her as quickly as possible into a seperate quarrantine cage.
+When you notice that a bird is acting strangely as above, remove him/her as quickly as possible into a separate quarantine cage.
 Do this for several reasons:

-- The other birds may harrass him/her, stressing the bird out which may complicate recovery
+- The other birds may harass him/her, stressing the bird out which may complicate recovery

 - Some avian diseases are contagious